 Attending the Introduction session is helpful to get your oriented prior to Immersion(although not required) (see Learn above).

 Refer to this Immersion Planning Worksheet prior to attending to help you think through what you'll require to start your own ECHO.
 It will also help guide your in-person Immersion experience.

 View the Immersion working agenda.

 We are grateful that interest in Project ECHO continues to grow!

-With increased demand, we've had to work at managing capacity for our training sessoins.
+With increased demand, we are working to manage capacity for our training sessions.
 There is currently a five person limit per partnering organization for most training sessions.
-Pleae email us if you anticpate this being an issue for you.
+Please email us if you anticipate this being an issue for you.

-Institutions running their own ECHO programs are called "hubs".
-A select group of these hubs not only run their own teleECHO Programs, but also train other in the Project ECHO methodology.
-These 'superhubs', are a critical part of the team that is bringing ECHO to the world.
+Institutions running their own ECHO programs are called "hubs."
+A select group of these hubs not only run their own teleECHO programs, but also offer Immersion training to help others learn how to implement the ECHO model.
+These "superhubs", are a critical part of the team that is bringing ECHO to the world.

-Check out their websites to learn more about what they do, and to explore whether you can take advantage of a training oppurunity at one of these superhubs.
+Check out their websites to learn more about what they do, and to explore whether you can take advantage of a training opporunity at a superhub.

 Virtual Training is offered in the following areas: Coordinating TeleECHO Clinics 101; ECHO IT Online Training; and iECHO Virtual Training.